arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Simple Storage Service (S3).md

 - Durability: 99.999999999% (total 11 9's)
 - **SYNC** command can be used to **copy data between buckets**, possibly in **different regions**

-> S3 delivers **strong read-after-write consistency** (if an object is overwritten and immediately read, S3 always returns the latest version of the object)
+> - S3 delivers **strong read-after-write consistency** (if an object is overwritten and immediately read, S3 always returns the latest version of the object)
+> - S3 is strongly consistent for all GET, PUT and LIST operations

 ## Bucket Versioning
 -   Enabled at the bucket level